ingo/ingo.github.io/_recipes/octopus_a_la_plancha_with_garlic_puree_miso_squid_ink_sauce.md

 time: 2 hours 30 minutes
 title: "Octopus a la Plancha with Garlic Pur\xE9e & Miso-Squid Ink Sauce"
 ---

+Inspired by Le Bernardin.
 This recipe was inspired by the author's time interning in the kitchen at Le Bernardin, where they learned an interesting way to cook octopus – in a chorizo braising liquid.
 The tender octopus is then kept in a miso marinade before being charred to order, which is also genius.
 It’s a bit like putting umami on umami.
 The dish is served with a “tamed” garlic and olive oil purée a bit like Bagna Cauda and a few slices of Asian pear and celery leaves to give the dish a few hints of brightness.

 ### Ingredients